The retailers featured on this page may compensate us when our readers follow links to their websites and make a purchase. More

 Monthly: (Any monthly cost)

-If you get your phone from O2 directly that means you’ll join on one of their Custom Plans (what they call Refresh).
+Taking a phone from O2 directly means you’ll join on one of their Custom Plans (what they call Refresh).
 These split the cost of your phone and airtime plan (mins, texts, data) into separate finance agreements.

 Useful link: Use our phone contract comparison tool